 Like most Disney-nerds, visiting Neuschwanstein Castle had been on my once-upon-a-dream bucket list.
-Anybody who has ever seen photos of this fairytale castle will no doubt have been blown away by it’s beauty just like I was.
+It is one of Germany’s most beautiful Castles.
+Anybody who has ever seen photos of this fairytale castle will no doubt have been blown away by its beauty just like I was.
 When booking my Christmas market trip to Munich, I knew I had to dedicate a day to visiting Neuschwanstein Castle.
 So I booked a day trip from Munich!

 A City Girl Outside contains affiliate links.
 If you decide to make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks for reading!